 Flood risk management continues to be a significant consideration for Phase 2 at Eden Landing.
 In Alameda County, the SBSP Restoration Project is working with ACFCWCD to address flood risks at Eden Landing.
-Analogous efforts are ongoing with the SCVWD and the United States Army Corps of Engineers (USACE) in Santa Clara County, and with the Strategy to Advance Flood Protection, Ecosystems and Recreation along the Bay (SAFER Bay) project, an effort led by the San Francisquito Creek Joint Powers Authority, in San Mateo County.
+Analogous efforts are ongoing with the SCVWD and the USACE in Santa Clara County, and with the Strategy to Advance Flood Protection, Ecosystems and Recreation along the Bay (SAFER Bay) project, an effort led by the San Francisquito Creek Joint Powers Authority, in San Mateo County.
 See Section 1.2.8, Phase 2 Planning Process, which provides details about why efforts to plan and undertake environmental compliance for Phase 2 actions at Eden Landing are being conducted separately from those in Santa Clara County and San Mateo County.